B4PzwL3YVGa6/sparrowdo/README.md

       install-base => '/opt/foo/bar'
     };

-Later on in scenario you may access config data via `config` function:
+Later on in the scenario you may access config data via `config` function:

     $ cat sparrowfile